devdogfish/etpzp-sms/README.md

 ## TODO

-2. Add checks on /new-message to only save the draft if the message is not equal to a empty message in that case
+#### UP NEXT - MESSAGE DISPLAY:

-- MESSAGE DISPLAY: Update the message display to look nicer and actually display stuff in the correct manner
+- Update the message display to look nicer and actually display stuff in the correct manner
   - All recipients should be shown, but most of them should be hidden with an arrow to expand them.
 And if possible, they should be ordered numerically.
+  - Follow the contact profiles stacked on top of each other type design from iMessage groups.
+At a certain amount of recipients, there should be displayed one profilePic with the amount of other recipients that are not displayed in those couple profilePics with a label saying how many are left.
+For example: `+4` for 4 more contacts

+#### AFTER THAT - SCHEDULED PAGE:
-- SCHEDULED PAGE: Add the correct date formatting for scheduled messages, and also display scheduled messages in a different way so that it is easier to tell when they will be sent.
+- Add the correct date formatting for scheduled messages, and also display scheduled messages in a different way so that it is easier to tell when they will be sent.
 What should this look like
   - Created at xxxxx
   - Below that When it will be sent
   - in the message list, on each message item, have it be the sendTime